About the MAFF file format

 The conversion is recommended for most situations, but if you have a large collection of saved web pages and converting them is not practical, you may consider the alternative solutions listed below.

 On August 21, 2018, most installations of Firefox ESR will be updated automatically to a new version that does not support the Mozilla Archive Format add-on.
-The Save Page WE add-on can be used instead to save complete web pages in a single HTML file, with better accuracy than the browser's standard save system.
-This add-on is not compatible with current versions of Firefox ESR, but it can be used on the latest version of Firefox.
+The Save Page WE add-on will be available with full functionality to save complete web pages in a single HTML file.

 Other software supporting MAFF and MHTML archives